radlinskii/junior-interpreter/README.md

 It's a project for *Theory of Compilation* classes at the *AGH* university.<br />
 It's based on [writing an interpreter in go](https://interpreterbook.com/) book.

-You can use and test it in action [here](https://junior-interpreter-online.herokuapp.com/).
+You can test it in action [here](https://junior-interpreter-online.herokuapp.com/).

 ## How it Works

 It divides interpreting the Junior's code into 3 parts.

 1. Lexer - performing lexical analysis
 2. Parser - syntax analysis and building Abstract Syntax Tree.
 3. Evaluator - traversing AST and evaluating the program.